Start9Labs/documentation/site/source/learn/concepts/networks.rst

 LAN Certificate
 ---------------
-When you visit an SSL website (one with the https prefix), the connection is secured using SSL/TSL encryption.
+When you visit an SSL website (one with the ``https://`` prefix), the connection is secured using SSL/TLS encryption.
 The website will present your browser with an SSL certificate showing that the owner of the website has been authenticated by a recognized Certificate Authority (CA).
-In the case of your Embassy, you are the CA and this certificate is self-signed!
+In the case of your Embassy, **you** are the CA, and **you** sign your own certificate.
+No third party required!

 Your certificate is created when you initially setup your Embassy, or migrate to a new version of the OS, such as 0.3.0.